All text and photos © Louise Marley unless otherwise stated Site Design: Seaweed Hut

 Behind the Scenes

-Something Wicked started life as a long short story about five years ago.
+Something Wicked started life as a long short story in the mid-noughties..
 It was originally written for the women’s magazine market but never found a home because most short stories in these magazines are about 2,000 words long and this story was double that.
 But I never throw anything away, so it sat on a shelf while I concentrated on my novels.

 Then in the summer of 2014, I thought about writing a seasonal story.
 I didn’t want to write a Christmas story but I did want to write about snow and I remembered Something Wicked.